NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

     know!
 Supported_by:
   enable: true
-  title: ''
+  title: Our initiative is supported by
-  images:
+  images: []
-  - images/howwework.svg
-  - images/howwework.svg
 Motto:
   enable: true
   title: We build public knowledge for ethical algorithms

 ---